Getting Started with ESPHome and Home Assistant¶

 SHOW LOGS: With this command you can view all the logs the node is outputting.
 If a USB device is connected, it will attempt to use the serial connection.
 Otherwise it will use the built-in OTA logs.

-COMPILE: This command compiles the firmware and gives you the option of downloading the generated binary so that you can upload it yourself from your computer.
+COMPILE: This command compiles the firmware and gives you the option of downloading the generated binary so that you can install it yourself from your computer using ESPHome-flasher.

 The configuration files for ESPHome can be found and edited under